michaelsbradleyjr/vps-setup/README.md

 # That's it!

-At this point I'm done with my basic setup and security lock down, and am ready to do purpose-sepcific adjustments and work on my new VPS.
+At this point I'm done with my basic setup and security lock down, and am ready to do purpose-sepcific adjustments, dev work and/or deployments on my new VPS.